Many things in life pair well with liquor, but is this also true of survival situations? Surprisingly, it is with vodka!

 - If you apply vodka to open poison ivy wounds using a Q-tip, the sores will shrink overnight and stop bleeding!
 Continue to repeat every hour.

-- Get rid of the sticky bandage residue from your skin.
-Saturate the bandage with vodka to remove the bandage painlessly.
-The solvent dissolves the adhesive.
+- To remove the sticky bandage residue from your skin, soak the bandage in vodka.
+The solvent dissolves the adhesive, making the removal painless.

-- Prolong the lifespan of your razors.
-Clean and sterilize your razor by filling a cup with vodka and let your safety razor blade soak in the alcohol after shaving.
+- To prolong the lifespan of your razors, clean and sterilize them by filling a cup with vodka.
+After shaving, let your safety razor blade soak in the alcohol.
 The vodka's alcohol concentration will dry the razor's surface and stop rusting.

 - Clean your eyeglasses.
 You can defog your glasses using vodka.
 The alcohol in the vodka cleans the glass and kills bacteria.